Many Canadians don't realize that you can get life insurance policy without a medical life insurance exam.

 Here’s a quick comparison guide.

-Simplified issue offers more coverage and is cheaper than guaranteed issue life insurance.
+Simplified issue offers more life insurance and is cheaper than guaranteed life insurance.

 In conclusion, Canada offers three types of no medical life insurance policies, each with its own advantages and disadvantages.
 The right choice for you will depend on your unique needs, what options are available to you, the amount of life insurance coverage required, and your budget.
 It's like picking out the perfect armor that fits you best!